 If you are relatively new to the world of digital advertising, chances are quite high that the terms such as PPC and CPC can prove to be a little overwhelming to you.

-Hereunder, we go on to explain these terms so that you can have a better understanding what these terms mean.
+Hereunder, we explain these terms so that you can have a better understanding of what these terms mean.

 Let’s get started:

 Well, PPC is a digital advertising channel wherein the advertiser pays for each click on one of their ads.